Chart Color Schemes

 Hobartville ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Hobartville's cultural diversity was found to be below average, with 85.1% of its population born in Australia, 90.6% being citizens, and 91.9% speaking English only at home.
-Christianity is the main religion in Hobartville, comprising 57.8% of people, compared to 60.7% across Greater Sydney.
-The top three ancestry groups are Australian (30.5%), English (27.8%), and Irish (7.9%).
+Hobartville was found to have cultural diversity below the average, with 85.1% of its population born in Australia, 90.6% being citizens, and 91.9% speaking English only at home.
+The predominant religion in Hobartville is Christianity, accounting for 57.8% of the population, compared to 60.7% across Greater Sydney.
+In terms of ancestry, the top three represented groups are Australian (30.5%), English (27.8%), and Irish (7.9%).

 Frequently Asked Questions - Diversity